boxyhq/jackson/CONTRIBUTING.md

 Go to the original repository on GitHub and click the "New Pull Request" button.
 Compare and create a pull request from your branch to the main repository.
 Provide a clear and concise description of your changes in the pull request.

+### Review and Feedback

+After submitting your PR, maintainers and other contributors may review your changes and provide feedback.
+Be ready to address any suggested improvements.

+### Merge

+Once your PR is approved, it will be merged into the main repository.

+Celebrate!

 ### Bug Reports

 If you encounter issues or bugs, please report them with detailed information.